akiryk/tutorials-learning-lessons/Microservices/getting-started.md

 - centralized logs are critical; you should be able to use correlation IDs to track an issue across services

 -> "Correlation ID": a unique identifier value that is attached to requests and messages that allow reference to a particular transaction and can help when monitoring issues across a distributed system.

+-> "Circuit breaker pattern": stop making a particular call to another service if the error rate passes a particular limit.
+After a period of time, it tries again.
+This can improve performance and prevent amplification effect.